 , meaning "son of the arrow maker".

-Means "willow".
-A famous bearer of this name is actress Lucy Liu.
+Means "to kill".
+A famous bearer of this name is actress Lucy Liu (1968-).

 From Locatello, a place in Lombardy near the city of Bergamo in Northern Italy.